KaranChandekar/My100DaysOfCode/Day96/Day96.md

  - Today I create a simple project called Content Placeholder
  - This project is inspried by Brad Traversi's 50projects50days Challenge
- - created this project only with html and css
+ - created this project with html, css and javascript